 PLAYBOOK: Implement 90 Days after Close/Won or Implementation Go Live.

 In this playbook, Harris uses Sendoso for direct mail and Pardot for automated email.
 But the tool isn’t important.
 What matters is that you set up the right touchpoints to make referrals part of your sales process.

-Building this process into a playbook allows your team to shape and adapt the messaging to fit your entire organization and gives Account Executives an easy-to-execute playbook of next steps to follow when asking for a referral.
+Building this process into a playbook allows your team to shape and adapt the messaging to fit your entire organization and gives Account Executives an easy-to-execute playbook of the next steps to follow when asking for a referral.

 It also helps turn this engagement into a repeatable process that can be automated and prescribed to the Account Executive at specific stages in the customer journey.